EMS LINQ Data Breach Settlement (Closed)

 EMS LINQ, LLC — a company that provides administrative software to K-12 school districts — agreed to a class action settlement to resolve claims that it failed to protect personal information from a data breach.
 According to the litigation, an unauthorized party had access to LINQ's computing environment between September 12, 2023 and May 13, 2024 and may have obtained files containing personal information.
 Because school districts store student, family, and employee data in LINQ's systems, the people who received breach notices include parents, students, and school staff — many of whom had never heard of the company before the notice arrived.

-The lawsuit alleges EMS LINQ was negligent in safeguarding the data.
+The lawsuit alleged EMS LINQ was negligent in safeguarding the data.
 The case is captioned Connor Law v.
 EMS LINQ, LLC, Case No. 1:24-cv-01533, in the U.S. District Court for the Western District of Texas, Austin Division.
-EMS LINQ denies the allegations and denies any wrongdoing; the court has not decided which side is right.
+EMS LINQ denied the allegations and denied any wrongdoing; the court did not decide which side was right.
 Instead, both sides agreed to settle to avoid the cost and risk of continued litigation while giving affected people a way to recover compensation and protect their identities.
+Important: the June 29, 2026 claim deadline has passed, so this settlement is now closed and no new claims can be filed.

 Estimated Payout $50 or up to $3,000 $50 alternative cash · or up to $500 ordinary + up to $2,500 extraordinary documented losses · + 1 yr 3-bureau credit monitoring

-Proof Required Yes Unique ID & PIN from your mailed or emailed notice to file online
+Proof Required Yes Unique ID & PIN from the mailed or emailed notice was required to file online — no longer relevant now that filing has closed

-The settlement class is made up of all individuals who were sent written notice that their personal information was potentially accessed, viewed, and/or obtained as a result of the LINQ data security incident that occurred between September 12, 2023 and May 13, 2024.
-In practice, if you received a notice about this settlement — by mail or email — the company's records indicate your information was involved and you are a class member.
+The settlement class was made up of all individuals who were sent written notice that their personal information was potentially accessed, viewed, and/or obtained as a result of the LINQ data security incident that occurred between September 12, 2023 and May 13, 2024.
+In practice, if you received a notice about this settlement — by mail or email — the company's records indicated your information was involved and you were a class member.

-Because EMS LINQ's software is used by K-12 school districts, the affected group includes students and their parents or guardians as well as current and former school employees whose information was stored in the affected systems.
+Because EMS LINQ's software is used by K-12 school districts, the affected group included students and their parents or guardians as well as current and former school employees whose information was stored in the affected systems.
 According to the notice, the files involved contained information such as names, addresses, dates of birth, bank account information, and Social Security numbers.
-If you are unsure whether you were included, the official settlement website can confirm your eligibility using the unique ID from your notice.

-The settlement offers three types of benefits.
-The two documented-loss options and the flat cash payment are alternatives to one another — you choose the one that fits your situation:
+The settlement offered three types of benefits.
+The two documented-loss options and the flat cash payment were alternatives to one another:

-Separately, every class member — regardless of which option above they pick — can enroll in one year of three-bureau credit monitoring at no cost.
-EMS LINQ has also agreed to implement information security improvements, paid for separately from the settlement benefits.
+Separately, every class member — regardless of which option above they picked — could enroll in one year of three-bureau credit monitoring at no cost.
+EMS LINQ also agreed to implement information security improvements, paid for separately from the settlement benefits.

-Class Counsel (Leigh S. Montgomery and Jarrett L. Ellzey of EKSM, LLP) will ask the court for attorneys' fees, costs, and expenses of up to $200,000, and the class representative may request a service award of up to $2,500 — both subject to court approval.
-If you file online, the settlement website offers digital payment by PayPal, Venmo, or Zelle; claims submitted by mail are paid by check.
+Class Counsel (Leigh S. Montgomery and Jarrett L. Ellzey of EKSM, LLP) asked the court for attorneys' fees, costs, and expenses of up to $200,000, and the class representative could request a service award of up to $2,500 — both subject to court approval.
+Important: the June 29, 2026 claim deadline has passed, so these benefits are no longer available to anyone who did not already file a claim.
+Filing required a unique ID and PIN from the mailed or emailed notice, which is now moot since the online claim form and mail-in option have both closed.

 Deadlines and Key Dates